shanmukhdara/Causal-Analysis/README.md

 3. **DAGs testing** : <br>
    But what if you're creating a DAG for the first time?
 How will you know if it's correct? <br>
-   DAG are always constructed based on theory, we use data just to make sure if the DAG is compatable with observed data or not <br>
+   DAG are always constructed based on theory, we use data just to make sure if the DAG is compatable with observed data or not.
+If DAG is nto compatable with data just go throught the underlying theory once again to see if we have missed something <br>
    R code in file "DAG testing.R" helps you in validating this